elmorenox/deploying-flask-app-on-ecs-with-terraform-and-jenkins/README.md

 ### Changes to main.tf

-If you are using another application to this ECS cluster, you'll need to make the following changes to the main.tf file:
+If you are using another application to deploy to this ECS cluster, you'll need to make the following changes to the main.tf file:

 1. **Cluster Name**: Replace the placeholder with the name of your ECS cluster.
 2. **Task Definition**: